tateelay2013/Library/README.md

 # Library
+- Book collection and storage site.
-- Book storage site for educational purposes only.
+- Educational purposes only.
 - I don't really mind if you read them.